-Despite changing laws, the potential role of marijuana in new medical treatments, use of marijuana does have risks.
+For recreational marijuana use, the facts are not as optimistic.
+Heavy marijuana use does have risks due to the high THC content of recreational marijuana, including addiction and negative health and mental health impacts.
 At Alternative to Meds Center, individuals often come to us with a history of marijuana use combined with other drug or alcohol use.
-You may be surprised at how difficult it is for some individuals to stop using marijuana without some level of cravings or withdrawal.
+Some individuals cannot stop using marijuana without some level of cravings or withdrawal.3-6

 Marijuana Side Effects

 Marijuana, while not as harmful as a drug such as heroin, still has its risks and may be difficult for some individuals to stop using.